 There are plenty of unique options throughout the community including horse lots near the Equestrian Center, taxiway lots near the community airport, and, of course, lovely lakefront properties.
 If you prefer booking direct, Yosemite Region Resorts has many good vacation rentals.

-Some of our favorites are below:
+A couple favorites are featured below:

 Little House on the Lake